ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 # ADR 1: Adopting Architecture Decision Records (ADRs)

+## Abstract

+This ADR establishes the use of ADRs within AI-Lab at CFIA for documenting key architectural decisions.
+We chose ADRs for their version-controlled, clear, and accessible format, addressing issues such as repeated discussions, inconsistent approaches, and difficulties in onboarding.
+The document sets the standards for ADR creation, storage, and modification.

 ## Context

 AI-Lab, comprised of software developers and data scientists at the Canadian Food